wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

 ## Technical Architecture

+<a target="_blank" href="https://www.linkedin.com/in/joaomiguelneves/">Joao Neves</a>, VP of Engineering at Outsystems, says that Outsystems is a "<strong>low-code</strong> platform for building enterprise-grade web and mobile apps that help you get the job done faster.
+It generates feature-rich web and mobile apps using low-code running within a full suite of enterprise-grade utilities and services."

-   * <a target="_blank" href="https://www.youtube.com/watch?v=XR4n9fq1wJM">VIDEO</a> Outsystems Demo (of version  9.1 Bali 2016) by <a target="_blank" href="https://www.linkedin.com/in/pedrovcmoliveira/">Pedro Oliveira</a>
+<a target="_blank" href="https://www.youtube.com/watch?v=XR4n9fq1wJM">VIDEO</a> Outsystems Demo (of version  9.1 Bali 2016) by <a target="_blank" href="https://www.linkedin.com/in/pedrovcmoliveira/">Pedro Oliveira</a>
-   <br /><br />

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1696043554/outsystems-arch-1152x720_okgood.jpg"><img alt="outsystems-arch-1152x720.jpg" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1696043554/outsystems-arch-1152x720_okgood.jpg"></a>

-Outsystems is a low-code platform for building enterprise-grade web and mobile apps running as .NET DLLs on their private cloud or on-prem Windows servers.
+Outsystems runs web and mobile apps as .NET DLLs on Windows-based servers within their private cloud (as PaaS like Salesforce) or on-prem servers.

 However, apps can be developed on Windows, Linux, and macOS laptops.

-It can be used in PaaS or as a self-managed install on-premises or in a private cloud.

 ## Why it's a big deal